-These are goods that can’t exclude people, i.e., if it’s produced then anyone can consume it, and one person consuming the good doesn’t decrease the availability of the good for someone else.
-Ex: Street lights or lighthouse.
-Public goods cause market failure because people don’t reveal their true preferences.
+These are goods that can’t exclude people, i.e., if it’s produced, then anyone can consume it, and one person consuming the good doesn’t decrease the availability of the good for someone else.
+For example, street lights or lighthouse are examples of public goods.
+Public goods cause a market failure because people don’t reveal their true preferences for what they want.
 People know that they will get it for free and someone else can pay.
 So the government usually ends up producing the good.
 This effect is known as the ‘free-rider’ problem.

 5. Incomplete Information